jawshooah/homebrew-pyenv/README.md

 # Homebrew-pyenv

-This tap provides Homebrew formulae for various `pyenv` plugins not available in the core repository.
+This tap provides a Homebrew formula for the pyenv `pyenv-default-packages` plugin.

 ## Installing Homebrew-pyenv Formulae
-Just `brew tap jawshooah/pyenv` and then `brew install <formula>`.
+Just `brew tap btrachey/pyenv` and then `brew install <formula>`.
 You only need to tap the repository once.

 Or, if you would like to install the latest development release: